Mount Rainier Puget Sound North Seattle Washington in the United States

 • Price: Check price here!

-Hopping around the city to see major sights can eat up your whole day, but this combo ticket makes it simple to experience two of Seattle’s top attractions in one go.
-The Space Needle and Chihuly Garden and Glass are right next to each other, and you can visit them in any order after redeeming your voucher.
+Hopping around the city to see major sights can eat up your whole day, but this combo ticket makes it easy for you to experience two of Seattle’s top attractions in one go!
+The Space Needle and Chihuly Garden and Glass sit right next to each other, and you can visit them in either order after redeeming your voucher.

-We started with the Space Needle, riding the elevator 520 feet (158 meters) up to the observation deck for sweeping views of Mt.
+Start with the Space Needle, taking the elevator 520 feet (158 meters) up to the observation deck for sweeping views of Mt.
 Rainier, Puget Sound, and the downtown skyline.
-The late morning light made the water shimmer, and we could even spot tiny ferries cutting across the bay in the distance.
+On a clear late-morning day, you’ll see the water shimmer below and ferries moving like tiny dots across the bay.

-The glass floor and tilting glass walls made our knees wobble a bit, but the views were worth it.
-Free digital souvenir photos were a fun extra, too!
+The glass floor and tilting glass walls might make your knees wobble at first, but the views are absolutely worth it.
+Free digital souvenir photos are a fun extra, too!

-From there, we wandered straight into Chihuly Garden and Glass—and honestly, it blew us away.
-Just take time to download the museum’s free audio guide so you don’t miss any important details.
+From there, you can walk straight into Chihuly Garden and Glass, and it’s likely to stop you in your tracks.
+Be sure to download the museum’s free audio guide so you don’t miss any important details.

-The galleries were stunning, but our favorite part was the boat installation surrounded by bursts of glass flowers in every color imaginable.
-It looked like something straight out of a fantasy film!
+The indoor galleries are impressive, but the real standout is the boat installation surrounded by explosive bursts of glass flowers in every color imaginable.
+It feels like stepping into a surreal, dreamlike world.

-This experience felt like the ultimate Seattle two-for-one deal—iconic views and unforgettable art, all in one easy stop.
-If you’re short on time but still want a big experience, this is the way to do it!
+Overall, this experience gives you an easy two-for-one Seattle highlight: iconic views and unforgettable art in one seamless visit.
+If you’re short on time but still want a big, memorable experience, this is the best way to do it.

 Related Read: If you haven’t booked a place to stay yet, check out our guide to the best hotels and areas in Seattle!